Attract the Right Talent: Four Strategic Hiring Shifts That Work

 Here’s what that looks like:

-✅ A strong culture that attracts purpose-driven professionals, and candidates can see it.
+✅ A strong culture that attracts purpose-driven professionals, and candidates see it.

 ✅ Employer branding reaches the right candidates before they apply.